Strikethrough Text C#

 Applying a strikethrough to text within a document is a common editing feature, often used in revision, proofreading, and collaborative editing.
-This method visually indicates which text is to be removed or replaced, all while maintaining the readability of the original content.
+This method visually indicates which text is to be removed or replaced, while keeping the original content readable.
 In this post, we’ll walk through how to add a strikethrough effect using C# with the help of Conholdate.Total for .NET.
-This powerful SDK enables you to annotate documents with precision and flexibility, making it an ideal solution for marking text changes in PDFs and other formats.
+This powerful SDK lets you annotate documents precisely and flexibly, making it ideal for marking changes in PDFs and other formats.

 Why Use Strikethrough in Documents?

-It helps reviewers and editors to clearly communicate which parts of the content should be removed or revised.
+• It helps reviewers and editors clearly communicate which parts of the content should be removed or revised.

-Keeping the original text visible, even when marked for deletion, improves traceability during content revisions.
+• Keeping the original text visible, even when marked for deletion, improves traceability during revisions.

 Strikethrough Text in C# - SDK Installation